 Q #12) How can you quickly get test cases under the Regression suite ready if the functional test cases for the project is ready and multiple sprints of the project have already been delivered to the client?

-Answer: Here are the steps that you could follow to quickly get the existing test cases under Regression suite.
+Answer: Follow the below steps to quickly get the existing test cases under the Regression suite:

 - Add Tag as “Regression Candidate” for all regression test cases that you identify.